pycroscopy/pycroscopy/docs/about.rst

   In addition, pycroscopy uses popular packages such as numpy, scipy, scikit-image, scikit-learn, joblib, matplotlib, etc. for most of the computation, analysis and visualization.
 * You can choose to perform your analysis outside pycroscopy if you prefer and use pyUSID to standardize the data storage.
 * For more information, please consider reading our `Arxiv <https://arxiv.org/abs/1903.09515>`_ **paper**.
-* See a high-level overview of pycroscopy in this `presentation <https://github.com/pycroscopy/pycroscopy/blob/master/docs/USID_pyUSID_pycroscopy.pdf>`_
 * See `scientific research enabled by pycroscopy <https://pycroscopy.github.io/pycroscopy/papers_conferences.html>`_.
 * Jump to our `GitHub project <https://github.com/pycroscopy/pycroscopy>`_